THEKOT001/THEKOT001/README.md

 - 👋 Hi, I’m @THEKOT001
 - 👀 I’m interested in not diyng
-- 🌱 I’m currently learning ,GolangUnity, C#, Java, C++
+- 🌱 I’m currently learning ,Golang, Unity, C#, Java, C++
-- 💞️ I’m looking to collaborate on anything and doing nothing
 - 📫 How to reach me Here and every where else you cand find